BTCTrader/broker-api-docs/README.md

 * The result is a JSON object containing your request details and deposit code if the request succeeded.

 ## Deposit Money (Requires Authentication)

+Use this method to submit a local currency(USD, TRY, PHP, EUR etc.) deposit request.

 <code>POST</code> .../api/FundingMoney/DepositMoney